A hybrid smartwatch could be the answer if you’re put off by full touchscreens, 24/7 alerts, and short battery life.

 It adds a temperature sensor, which tracks changes from your baseline and can be a leading indicator of illness and menstrual cycle changes.
 It can also monitor excessive body temperature spikes during exercise and advise on subsequent recovery needs.

 There is also an updated range of finishes and strap options, with most of them more visually arresting than the one we tested.
-If you do want to take the style up a notch, Withings also launched the ScanWatch Nova in late 2024.
-This is essentially a fancier, more bracelet-styled ScanWatch 2.
+If you do want to take the style up a notch, Withings also launched the ScanWatch Nova in late 2024—a fancier, more bracelet-like ScanWatch 2 version.

 In terms of health features, the ScanWatch 2 is well-stocked.
 It features largely solid heart rate monitoring and is also among the gold-standard devices for sleep-tracking accuracy.
-It has ECG for Afib tracking, too, and will monitor for signs of sleep apnea.
+It has an ECG for AFib tracking, too, and will monitor for signs of sleep apnea.

 It’s also a capable tracker of workouts, and no slouch when it comes to your yoga class or spin session.
-However, with no built-in GPS, this is a much better health hybrid than a workout tracker.
+However, with no built-in GPS, this is a much better health tracker than a workout one.

 - Check out our full Withings ScanWatch 2 review